ccoenraets/salesforce-lightning-tutorial/setup-environment.md

 ## What you will learn
 - Create a Namespace
 - Enable Lightning Components in your Salesforce org
-- Upload Static Resources for use in your Lightning application and components
+- Upload Static Resources for use in your Lightning application

 ## Step 1: Create a Namespace